rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 Similar to FArchive, my archive class overloads the left shift operator for both reading **and** writing.
 The archive also has an internal private member that keeps track of whether it's importing or exporting.
 These two things allow me to use a single function, Serialize, for all of the particle relevant classes, rather than two (export and import).
-It's a godsend for iteration, especially when doing format research, because changing a value's storage behavior won't require modifications to both the export and import functions (prevents bugs, too!).
+It's great for iteration, especially when doing format research, because changing a value's storage behavior won't require modifications to both the export and import functions (prevents bugs, too)!
 I used a template class to store the keyframe tracks, which allowed me to consolidate any code that retrieved the lower/upper bound frames and interpolated a value between them, despite the difference in types.

 After I was more or less confident that the data was reading correctly, I began working on a renderer and interface.